-The master and replica nodes must use static IP address, or fully qualified domain name (FQDN) with a static IP address.
+- The primary and replica nodes must use a static IP address, or fully qualified domain name (FQDN) with a static IP address.

 Data and remote collector nodes can use dynamic host control protocol (DHCP).

 - You can successfully reverse-DNS all nodes, including remote collectors, to their FQDN, currently the node hostname.